 Boat Accident Lawyer in Montgomery, AL

 Alabama is home to over 16,000 miles of rivers and 53 miles of coastline along the Gulf of Mexico.
 It comes as no surprise that the maritime industry is an important contributor to Alabama’s economy and is one of the top ten states for boating activity.
 Just as Montgomery’s waterways are a source of abundant recreational and commercial activity, they can also be a source of accidents.
 Accidents that happen on navigable waterways are unlike any other kind of accident and require specialization.
+If you are involved in an accident, call an experienced boat accident lawyer at The Vance Law Firm.
+An experienced boat accident lawyer from our firm will fight for your right to receive compensation for your boating accident claim.
+Call an experienced boat accident lawyer today to get a tiger in your corner.

 Maritime law is complex and consists of interdependent modern legislation, old doctrine, international treaties, private contracts, and case law that govern legal issues and disputes that originate on navigable waters.
 Navigable waters for this purpose is defined as all bodies of water that are used in interstate or foreign commerce.
 For example, a large river that either crosses state lines or flows into the ocean is within maritime jurisdiction.
 On the other hand, a lake that is entirely within one state is not included under the maritime law.
 The Maritime law covers personal injuries that occur on navigable waters that often happen during commercial activity.
 Increasingly, however, it has been applied to recreational boating accidents, too.